 Ryan Ermey: There are certain fundamental things that our readers are looking for, that investors want, and one of these things is no transaction fee mutual funds, which are mutual funds that can be purchased without paying a sales charge or a transaction fee, and they want commission free ETFs.

 Ryan Ermey: know, all of their ETFs are commission free.
-In terms of NTF mutual funds, no transaction fee mutual funds, Schwab, E*Trade, Fidelity, Interactive Brokers, TD Ameritrade, they're all in about that 4,000 range in terms of mutual funds that are offered this way on their platforms.
+In terms of NTF mutual funds, no transaction fee mutual funds, Schwab (opens in new tab), E*Trade (opens in new tab), Fidelity, Interactive Brokers (opens in new tab), TD Ameritrade (opens in new tab), they're all in about that 4,000 range in terms of mutual funds that are offered this way on their platforms.

 Ryan Ermey: The couple things that stand out there, E*Trade has the highest percentage of no transaction fee funds that have three star ratings or better from Morningstar.